Off-Path TCP Hijacking in Wi-Fi Networks: A Packet-Size Side Channel Attack: Discussion

 The A-MSDU completes when the size of the waiting packets reaches the maximum A-MSDU threshold or the maximum delay of the oldest packets reaches a pre-assigned value.
 Its maximum size can be 3839 or 7935 bytes, depending on the throughput capacity of the station (STA).
 The size can be found from the High-Throughput (HT) capabilities element of the HT STA release.
 In case the aggregated frame size does not reach the aggregation threshold, the MSDU buffer queue waits for new MSDUs to reach the MAC layer.
 But if the maximum delay exceeds the preset maximum, the aggregated frame will be immediately inserted into the channel, even if the aggregated frame size does not reach the aggregation threshold.
 The maximum delay is typically set to 1 \textmu s ~\cite{skordoulis2008ieee}.
-Additionally, only frames with the same receiver and the same TID (traffic identifier) can be aggregated together using A-MSDU.
+Additionally, only frames with the same receiver and the same Traffic Identifier (TID) can be aggregated together using A-MSDU.
 In our attack, few A-MSDU frames are observed.
-We speculate that this absence may be due to the attacker sending probe packets at a low rate, and the response packets having a different TID than the background traffic (\eg video packets).
+We speculate that this absence may be due to the attacker sending probe packets at a low rate (compared to 1 \textmu s)\footnote{The attacker can control the time interval between sending probe packets to be greater than 1 \textmu s.}, and the response packets having a different TID than the background traffic (\eg video packets).
 Consequently, the TCP responses triggered by the probe packets are not aggregated into A-MSDU.

-\parab{AP Isolation.} When AP isolation is enabled on wireless routers, supplicants are only allowed to access the gateway and the outside network.
-This means that supplicants in the same Wi-Fi network cannot communicate with each other.
-Under this circumstance, the probe packets sent by the attacker to the victim supplicant will be discarded at the AP.
-This particular network policy can throttle our attack.
-However, AP isolation may impair network availability and impact user experience.
-For example, the wireless display can no longer be used in Wi-Fi networks when AP isolation is enabled.
-As a result, we observe that less than 14\% (11 out of 80) of the evaluated Wi-Fi networks enforce this policy.